zhixin9001/2021-SAA/note/tips.md

     - can't use autoscaling with RDS
     - virtual shards
         - Sharding is a common concept to split data across multiple tables in a database
+    - DB parameter groups
+        - a container for engine configuration values that are applied to one or more DB instances.
+        - A default DB parameter group is created if you create a DB instance without specifying a customer-created DB parameter group.
+        - Each default DB parameter group contains database engine defaults and Amazon RDS system defaults based on the engine, compute class, and allocated storage of the instance.
+        - You cannot modify the parameter settings of a default DB parameter group; you must create your own DB parameter group to change parameter settings from their default value.
 - Aurora
     - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions
     - Aurora Replica, readonly, up to 15 Aurora Replicas per cluster,